Stevesv1/websitev3/README.md

    - Fetches last 100 trades from Polymarket API
    - Processes ALL trades (no trade-level deduplication)
    - For each trade, checks trader stats against thresholds
-   - Before creating alert, checks if identical alert exists in last hour
-   - Creates alert only if trader qualifies AND no duplicate alert exists
+   - Attempts to insert alert into database
+   - Database unique constraint prevents duplicate bets automatically
 3. **Frontend** receives real-time updates via Supabase subscriptions
 4. **Users** can filter and view alerts with custom thresholds

-**Key Insight:** We process every trade in every API call (like polymarketv1), but prevent duplicate ALERTS at the database level.
-This ensures:
-- Every qualifying trade is evaluated
-- No missed opportunities due to overly aggressive deduplication
-- No duplicate alerts shown to users
+**Key Insight:** Database-enforced uniqueness is the most reliable solution:
+- Unique index on `(trader_address, market_slug, bet_size, bet_price)`
+- Database automatically rejects duplicate inserts (no manual checking needed)
+- Works even if multiple edge function instances run simultaneously
+- Guarantees no duplicates at the data layer
-- Same trader can have multiple alerts for different bets
+- Same trader can have multiple alerts for different bet sizes/prices

 ## 🔍 Understanding the Output